KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [iFrame by desertblade](https://github.com/desertblade/iFrame)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2019-03-08.
 1. Issue: No image found.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `iFrame.js`: Replace it with `MagicMirror²`.